yuliwang8177/DL-TFM/README.md

 predictTrac.m: predict traction stress field from a displacement field

-tracCutoff.m: determine the threshold traction stress for generating a specified percentage of strain energy
+tracEnergyCutoff.m: determine the threshold percentile traction stress for generating a specified percentage of strain energy

 txtToBrd.m: generate x and y border coordinates from a text file